 - 4444 W. Vine Street.
 Kissimmee, FL (6 miles from Disney property)

-In our findings, their prices were comparable to some of our favorite Authorized Disney Ticket Sellers, like Orlando Travel and Undercover Tourist, but not quite as cheap.
+In our findings, their prices were comparable to some of our favorite Authorized Disney Ticket Sellers, like Orlando Vacation and Undercover Tourist, but not quite as cheap.

 Where to Avoid Buying Tickets From

 Buying Disney World tickets in general is a substantial purchase and is likely the most expensive part of your vacation.
 The key is: to avoid falling prey to sites or sellers that promise significant savings on Disney tickets!

 Remember, if it sounds too good to be true, it almost certainly is.